 Many attendees will have taken three things away from this talk.
 First, the decision to demote news from the front page, and to replace it with campaigns and emergency content.
 I like this because it puts the reason for the organisation right at the heart of the intranet, in effect it massively raises the bar for front page news.
 Secondly, as Ernst said “reassure the audience…this is your intranet,” every page shows ownership and encourages feedback.
 Finally, the team has created a shopping cart so users can add any useful material as they use the intranet and can easily find again later.

-Andrew Gilleran shared “Why poor training is killing your intranet” and raised the subject of author training and that we’re often training our authors badly with 3 day training marathons, when short, focused training can achieve more.
+Learn one task well Andrew Gilleran shared “Why poor training is killing your intranet” and raised the subject of author training and that we’re often training our authors badly with 3 day training marathons, when short, focused training can achieve more.

-Nicole Carter and Dave Hall from the Scottish Government say they’re midway through “productivity” on the journey to a fully collaborative intranet.
+Progress through communication, productivity and collaboration Nicole Carter and Dave Hall from the Scottish Government say they’re midway through “productivity” on the journey to a fully collaborative intranet.
 Having worked with Gerry McGovern’s Customer Carewords, they’ve worked to build a more user and task-focused intranet.
 They’ve reduced the prominence of news in favour of productivity tools, and content has been cut back and simplified in order to make finding content easier.

-Sasha de Speville of sponsors EasySharepoint started with cats, in particular the cat posters that recently replaced advertisements at Clapham Common station.
+Don’t be afraid of stepping into the unknown Sasha de Speville of sponsors EasySharepoint started with cats, in particular the cat posters that recently replaced advertisements at Clapham Common station.
 Sasha picked up on the organisers’ desire to create energy and carry it into whatever might come next.
 Talking about why “internal communications is business critical,” and how it has a role in crossing cultures, and that the best intranet projects are led by people who are unafraid of stepping into the unknown.

-I fear I will permanently connect Kate Cardenas with the image of a whiteboard roadmap, but it’s such a good tool for planning, thinking and communicating that I (and many others) will consider it on future projects.
+Look out for interested cynics I fear I will permanently connect Kate Cardenas with the image of a whiteboard roadmap, but it’s such a good tool for planning, thinking and communicating that I (and many others) will consider it on future projects.
 Kate said “you’ll never learn anything if you don’t talk to people” giving advice to “leave space for value to emerge” and “look out for interested cynics.”

-Mossy O’Mahony of sponsors Newsweaver discussed some of the issues behind intranet metrics and, more importantly, understanding the business impact.
+Proving impact internally Mossy O’Mahony of sponsors Newsweaver discussed some of the issues behind intranet metrics and, more importantly, understanding the business impact.
 In spite of the talk in business about measurement, there’s not a lot of action, especially when it comes to internal communications.

-Sam Marshall gave us a shorter version of his Hubs, Hives and Hangouts talk, an exploration of different working styles in the workplace and their online equivalents.
+Blending everything into one is a terrible idea Sam Marshall gave us a shorter version of his Hubs, Hives and Hangouts talk, an exploration of different working styles in the workplace and their online equivalents.
 Sam calls these places huddles, hives, hubs, hangouts, hermits and harbours.
 To illustrate that we can’t just blend these together, Sam’s analogy (and unwarranted attack) on the poor defenceless spork that will live in our memories.

-Diane Murgatroyd and Bettina Hasan from the Foreign & Commonwealth Office (FCO) discussed the launch and embedding of their social intranet.
+I’m sorry but I am too busy to use People Finder Diane Murgatroyd and Bettina Hasan from the Foreign & Commonwealth Office (FCO) discussed the launch and embedding of their social intranet.
 It started with some familiar tactics, but also some more interesting.
 Staff were encouraged to post photos of #myjourneytowork, leading to a collection from all over the world.
 Special interest tags like #chinawatchers or #uswatchers allowed those with professional or personal interests in a place to keep informed.

 Later initiatives included measurement, introduction of videos, revising etiquette, and a blog called “I’m sorry but I am too busy to use People Finder” by a senior user.
 Diane and Bettina listed some of the things they felt worked, these included recognition of contribution, champions, storytelling, and (most interestingly) combined effort.

-The final talk was by Rachel Miller and Ed Garcez highlighting lessons from working across three London councils (Westminster, Kensington and Chelsea, and Hammersmith) to build three intranets into one platform that was “consistent, but individual.”
+De-mystify what you’re doing The final talk was by Rachel Miller and Ed Garcez highlighting lessons from working across three London councils (Westminster, Kensington and Chelsea, and Hammersmith) to build three intranets into one platform that was “consistent, but individual.”
 Their recipe for better relationships between CIOs and Comms was simple: put users at the heart, be visible, be approachable, and de-mystify what you’re doing.

-With the conference section at an end, we moved into a format with concurrent workshops and World Café discussions.
+Workshops and World Café With the conference section at an end, we moved into a format with concurrent workshops and World Café discussions.
 I feel the workshops were too short to possibly be of real value, while the round-table discussions hosted by the conference speakers were potentially wonderful but unfortunately hurried.
 The café format is the kind of thing I want from an event like this and I would like to see it extended.

-The day ended with thank-yous and a prize giving.
+Intranet Diamonds The day ended with thank-yous and a prize giving.
 James Robertson had already hauled his enormous glass trophy back to Australia, but there was a surprise second (but presumably equal) prize for the blogging team Intranetizen (Sharon O’Dea, Dana Leeson, Luke Mepham, and Jonathan Phillips).
 The award was thoroughly deserved, and I feel significant as three of the four remain intranet practitioners rather than consultants.

 Final thoughts